 In April 2010, the Group sold its worldwide Coagulation product line to Diagnostica Stago for US\$89.9 million.
 Diagnostica Stago purchased the share capital of Trinity Biotech (UK Sales) Limited, Trinity Biotech GmbH and Trinity Biotech S.à.r.l, along with Coagulation assets of Biopool US Inc. and Trinity Biotech Manufacturing Limited.
 As part of the sale, the Group also transferred the leasing arrangements of one of its facilities in Bray, Ireland to Diagnostica Stago.
-Included in the sale are Trinity's lists of Coagulation customers and suppliers, all Coagulation inventory, intellectual property and developed technology.
+Included in the sale were Trinity's lists of Coagulation customers and suppliers, all Coagulation inventory, intellectual property and developed technology.

 The Group received consideration of US\$67.4 million and interest on deferred consideration of US\$1.0 million in 2010.
-These proceeds were used in part to repay the Group's bank loans in 2010 and accordingly there were no bank loans outstanding at December 31, 2010 or December 31, 2011.
-A further US\$11.25 million was received from Diagnostica Stago in April 2011 and the remaining US\$11.25 million will be received in April 2012.
-No conditions or earnout provisions apply to this deferred element of the consideration, which is supported by a bank guarantee.
+These proceeds were used in part to repay the Group's bank loans in 2010 and accordingly there were no bank loans outstanding at December 31, 2010, December 31, 2011 or December 31, 2012.
+A further US\$11.25 million was received from Diagnostica Stago in April 2011 and the remaining US\$11.25 million was received in April 2012.

 IFRS 5 (Non-current Assets Held for Sale and Discontinued Operations) outlines the disclosures required for a discontinued operation.
 However, the Coagulation product line falls outside of these criteria, principally owing to the fact that it is not defined as a component of the Group.
 A component is defined by IFRS 5 as "operations and cashflows that can be clearly distinguished, operationally and for financial reporting purposes, from the rest of the entity."
-The Group has determined that neither the operations nor the cashflows of the Coagulation product line could be clearly distinguished, operationally or from a financial reporting viewpoint and therefore, on that basis, the Coagulation product line does not meet the definition of a discontinued operation.
+The Group has determined that neither the operations nor the cashflows of the Coagulation product line could be clearly distinguished, operationally or from a financial reporting viewpoint and therefore, on that basis, the Coagulation product line did not meet the definition of a discontinued operation.

-Accordingly, the Group has disclosed the Gain on Sale under the heading 'Net gain on divestment of business and restructuring expenses' in the income statement, where it is shown net of termination expenses of US\$301,000 (see Note 7).
+Accordingly, the Group has disclosed the Gain on Sale under the heading 'Net gain on divestment of business and restructuring expenses' in the statement of operations, where it is shown net of termination expenses of US\$301,000 (see Note 7).
 The Gain on divestment is also shown separately within the Segment Information Note as required by IFRS 8 (Operating Segments) where appropriate (see Note 2).